Are you a mom-to-be, and searching for a doctor? Consider choosing a Family Medicine doctor.

 By choosing a Family Medicine doctor, you’ll begin a life-long relationship with a doctor who can keep you and your family healthy throughout all life stages, and find some added convenience.
 When you see a Family Medicine doctor, you can have your post-partum check-up and your baby’s well-child exam take place during the same appointment.

-Please note: Not all Family Medicine doctors provide OB care.
+Please note: All Family Medicine residents also see prenatal patients.
+Not all Family Medicine doctors provide OB care.